data-lessons/SQL-business/_episodes/04-sql-joins.md

 );
 ```

-You can also Join a subquery, or give a subquery alias.
-For example, if you want to see not only which stores sales items that does not have a category, but also want to see how many these items were sold in each store.
+You can also Join a subquery, or give a subquery an alias.
+For example, if you want to see not only which stores sale items that does not have a category, but also want to see how many of these items were sold in each store.
 Try it yourself!
 It is a little long.
 We can break it down with few steps:
 - Select Store_id, Item_Description, Bottles_Sold from invoice_info and item_info table
 - Constraint it with WHERE statement, limit to the items that does not have category